Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 As you learned earlier, stress and other emotional issues can contribute to erectile dysfunction.
 However, stress and poor sleep can contribute to erectile dysfunction on an emotional level.
 Chronic stress can increase sleep issues and poor sleep may lead to chronic stress.
 They can both increase chronic inflammation and lead to various health issues, including erectile dysfunction (11).

 A 2020 cross-sectional study published in the International Journal of Impotence Research has found that work-related stress and burnout may increase sexual problems, including erectile dysfunction.
-A 2018 study published in PLoS One has found that over 50 percent of participants with erectile dysfunction had obstructive sleep apnea (12).
-A 2019 review published in the World Journal of Men’s Health has found that obstructive sleep apnea may contribute to testosterone deficiency, a risk factor of sexual problems in men (13).
+A 2018 study published in PLoS One found that over 50 percent of participants with erectile dysfunction had obstructive sleep apnea (12).
+A 2019 review published in the World Journal of Men’s Health has found that obstructive sleep apnea may contribute to testosterone deficiency, a risk factor for sexual problems in men (13).

 Chronic Viral Infections